-Every week, The Sybarite collates its pick of the hottest luxury lifestyle news into bite-size chunks.
-In this week’s edition, we cover Nobu’s latest venture in Malibu, the launch of LVMH’s 24 Sèvres, a new VIP terminal at LAX and the Marsa Al Arab project in Dubai.
+Every week The Sybarite collates its pick of the hottest luxury lifestyle news into bite-size chunks.
+In this week’s edition, we cover the reopening of Waldhaus Flims hotel in Switzerland, the one-off Rolls Royce ‘Sweptail’, the auction of Elvis Presley’s private jet, and the new BMW 8 Series.

 Waldhaus Flims Alpine Grand Hotel Re-Opens

 Historic Swiss hotel, Waldhaus Flims, has recently opened its doors following a year’s worth of £33 million refurbishments to two of its three hotels, its restaurants and expansive 3,000sqm spa, the latter of which now includes a new private day spa suite, complete with its own sauna and Hamman.
 From June this year, guests will also be able to stay in the retreat’s newly refurbished hotel, Chalet Belmont, which has also been completely renovated and upgraded.